danfuzz/lactoserv/doc/coding-conventions.md

   // @emptyBlock
   ```

-* Methods that throw `Error`s when encountering trouble aren't specially marked.
+* Methods that throw `Error`s when encountering trouble aren't specially marked
-  However, methods that return `null` to indicate an error _are_ marked with the
+  in their name.
+However, methods that return `null` to indicate an error _are_
-  suffix `ElseNull`.
+  marked with the suffix `ElseNull`.
 (See above.)

 * Terminology:
   * Use "HTTP1" or "HTTP1-ish" to refer to the HTTP1 family of protocols.
 (No